 Being raised as a New Yorker, it was common to witness road rage daily.
 I remember, my grandfather being cut off by a driver on a country highway, grabbing a Charleston Chew candy out of my mouth mid-bite, pulling up to the driver side of the other car and throwing the remaining bar at the driver, while spewing off some strong profanity, heavy with F-bombs.
 Everything turned out OK and I got though the situation unscathed, however, emotional states like this can lead to unnecessary accidents, for example.

-I’ve inherited a lot of this blood from family.
 Looking back, the inability to control my emotional state earlier in life may have impacted my promising athletics career.
 The point here is don’t let little petty nonsense become a distraction in the bigger picture.

 There are many ways to learn to control the emotional state.
 First is to become mindful of when negative emotional states pop up.

 Many people have found great success in different ways including, Tony Robbins Trainings, Meditation, Yoga and Anger Management programs (Charlie Sheen seem to have a reputable group!).
 Personally, I have found, though Meditation and Yoga, “detachment” to be effective in helping me control my emotional state better.
 I still have a lot of work to do but have found that stoicism can be a competitive advantage.

 #2 Key to Succeed as an Airbnb + Vacation Rental Owner